tenjin/tenjin-ios-sdk/README.md

 6. Get your `API_KEY` from your [Tenjin Organization tab][18].

-7. a.
-In your `didFinishLaunchingWithOptions` method add:
+7. In your `didFinishLaunchingWithOptions` method add:
 ```objectivec
 [TenjinSDK initialize:@"<API_KEY>"];
 [TenjinSDK connect];